mileskin/jasmine-fake-ajax/README.md

       }
     });

 You are not forced to define any context.
-Possibly you are only interested in what is sent to the server?
+Maybe you are only interested in what is sent to the server?
 Then you can

     expect(latestAjaxUrlMatching("second")).toContain("foo=bar");